exercism/elm/exercises/concept/monster-attack/.meta/design.md

 ## Out of scope

-- Composition of partial functions is out of scope, left for another concept.
+- Nothing is explicitly out of scope.

 ## Concepts